-For a food service establishment that is required in DPH Rule 511-6-1-.02 (5) to have a HACCP plan, the plan and specifications shall indicate:
+For a food service establishment that is required in DPH Rule 511-6-1-.02(7) to have a HACCP plan, the plan and specifications shall indicate:

-- A categorization of the types of POTENTIALLY HAZARDOUS FOODS (TIME/TEMPERATURE CONTROL FOR SAFETY FOODS) that are specified in the menu such as soups and sauces, salads, and bulk, solid foods such as meat roasts, or of other foods that are specified by the Health Authority; - A flow diagram by specific food or category type identifying critical control points and providing information on the following: - Ingredients, materials, and equipment used in the preparation of that food, and formulations or recipes that delineate methods and procedural control measures that address the food safety concerns involved; - Food employee and supervisory training plan that addresses the food safety issues of concern; - Standard operating procedures for the plan under consideration including clearly identifying: - Each CRITICAL CONTROL POINT, - The CRITICAL LIMITS for each CRITICAL CONTROL POINT, - The method and frequency for monitoring and controlling each CRITICAL CONTROL POINT by the FOOD EMPLOYEE designated by the PERSON IN CHARGE, - The method and frequency for the PERSON IN CHARGE to routinely verify that the FOOD EMPLOYEE is following standard operating procedures and monitoring CRITICAL CONTROL POINTS, - Action to be taken by the PERSON IN CHARGE if the CRITICAL LIMITS for each CRITICAL CONTROL POINT are not met, and - Records to be maintained by the PERSON IN CHARGE to demonstrate that the HACCP PLAN is properly operated and managed; and - Additional scientific data or other information supporting the determination that FOOD safety is not compromised by the proposal.
+- Establishment information such as the name of the permit holder, the food service establishment's address and contact information. - A categorization of the types of FOODS (TIME/TEMPERATURE CONTROL FOR SAFETY FOODS) that are to be controlled under the HACCP plan such as soups and sauces, salads, bulk solid foods such as meat roasts, or of other foods that are specified by the Health Authority; - A flow diagram or chart for each specific food or category type identifying critical control points. - Ingredients, materials, and equipment used in the preparation of each specific food or category type, and formulations or recipes that delineate methods and procedural control measures that address the food safety concerns involved; - Critical Control Points Summary for each specific food or category type that clearly identifies: - Each CRITICAL CONTROL POINT, - The significant HAZARDS for each CRITICAL CONTROL POINT

+- The CRITICAL LIMITS for each CRITICAL CONTROL POINT, - The method and frequency for monitoring and controlling each CRITICAL CONTROL POINT by the designated FOOD EMPLOYEE or the PERSON IN CHARGE, - The method and frequency for the PERSON IN CHARGE to routinely verify that the FOOD EMPLOYEE is following standard operating procedures and monitoring CRITICAL CONTROL POINTS, - Action to be taken designated FOOD EMPLOYEE or the PERSON IN CHARGE if the CRITICAL LIMITS for each CRITICAL CONTROL POINT are not met, and - Records to be maintained by the PERSON IN CHARGE to demonstrate that the HACCP PLAN is properly operated and managed; and - - - Supporting documentation such as the following: - Food employee and supervisory training plan that addresses the food safety issues of concern; - Written standard operating procedures to address permit holder's ability to maintain active managerial control over risk factors while conducting the process(es) under the HACCP plan; - Copies of blank records forms that are necessary to implement the HACCP Plan (i.e. blank log sheets, blank training records, etc.) - Additional scientific data or other information, as required by the Health Authority, supporting the determination that food safety is not compromised by the proposal. - Any other information required by the Health Authority